Finding Articles and Assignments by Article Topics and Keywords

 If you already started creating assignments for this group previously, and you didn't finish, after you select the students, you will see a message like the one below.
 Choose whether to continue working on the plan you started (with the your previous selections) or to start over.

-If you need to create groups, see Creating Student Groups.
+If you need to create groups, see Manage Groups Page.

 - Next, select the timeframe that you want to assign work for.
 You can choose one of the week-long time periods in the drop-down list, or you can choose custom dates.